spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-Typing objects can be done as such:
+You can type objects as such:

 ```php
 class Dto